gabro8a/STNs/README.txt

 #-------------------------------------------------------------------------------------------------
 2) plot-alg.R:  Plots the STN of a single algorithm.
-    - Requires one argument and a 2nd optional argumant:
+    - Requires one argument and a 2nd optional argument:
       1) The name of the folder containing the input STN RData files created with the create.R script.
       2) A numeric value/real number (size factor) that multiplies the base size of nodes and edges, so you can make them larger or smaller.